 Wind speeds have been recorded at Sydney Airports for over 30 years.
-This data has been analysed and a composite directional probability distribution of wind speeds have been determined, and calculations made that allow the prediction of the wind environment that exists above the earths boundary layer.
+This data has been analyzed and a composite directional probability distribution of the wind speeds at the site have been determined.
+Calculations have been made that allow for the prediction of the wind environment that exists above the earth's boundary layer.
 This level is described as the Gradient height.
 The directional distribution of hourly mean wind speed at the gradient height, with a probability of occurring once per year (i.e. 1 year return period) is shown in Figure 5.

-The distribution indicates that the strongest winds above Sydney are from the Northwest, Northeast and Southwest directions.
+The distribution indicates that the strongest winds above Sydney are from the West, South, Northwest, Northeast and Southwest directions.
 This is factored into the assessment.
 The wind data at this free stream height can be considered to be common to all Sydney sites and is used as a reference to assess ground level wind conditions at this site.